-So I’m gonna take a couple of blankets here and see a couple of things that you can do to adjust.
+Take a couple of blankets and see a couple of things that you can do to adjust.
 (An image of blanket)

-So obviously the obvious thing and probably most of you know as well is to use something in your lower back to support your lower back.
+So Probably most of you know is to use something in your lower back to support your lower back.

-- Now I would put the blanket in between my back and the back of the chair
+- Now Put the blanket in between your lower back and the back of the chair.

-- and I sit back a little bit more put it into my lower back,
+- And sit back a little bit more.

 Scoliosis Adjustment: How do you sit with scoliosis if you have just one curvature?

-so the other thing is obviously we have sorted out the natural curves of the spine now we need to sort out that side with a curvature of the spine now.
+We have already sorted out the natural curves of the spine now we need to sort out that side with a curvature of the spine.

-But if you have just one curvature you probably notice that when you sit you’re kind of there will be more weight into one side of the sitting bones than the other.
+if you have just one curvature you probably notice that when you sit there will be more weight into one side of the sitting bones than the other.
 In this case, you could try and support that dominant side of the sitting bones with a blanket.

-For example, You have got a left cervical lumbar curve so I would imagine that you feel like there is more weight on your left sitting bone right in which case you could try and support that left side of the sitting bones with a blanket.
+You have got a left cervical lumbar curve so you feel like there is more weight on your left sitting bone.
+In which case you could try and support that left side of the sitting bones with a blanket.